 Run this Credit Repair Business ROI Calculator and run some pricing projections!

 The fastest way to accumulate wealth is with recurring revenue.
 A credit repair business is an affordable startup.
-The basic elements are a phone, a computer, and software.
 It's also an easy business to scale because the work per client is minimal and it's a traditional recurring revenue business.

 Here's the secret to recurring revenue: